-Organizational and faculty staff development is a major part of MTC's strategic planning and is specifically addressed in both the college-wide goals and Values Statement.
-Goal eight of the college's strategic plan states: "The college implements strategies to recruit retain and develop exceptional faculty and staff."
+Organizational and faculty staff development is a major part of MTC's strategic planning and is specifically addressed in both the college-wide goals and values statement.
+Goal eight of the college's strategic plan states: "The college recruits, retains and develops exceptional faculty and staff."
 This goal is supported by a priority initiative that states: "Provide opportunities and funding to ensure the on-going professional development of faculty and staff.
-The applicable Value statement is titled Commitment to Faculty and Staff and reads: "The college provides professional development opportunities and demonstrates its commitment to all members of the college community by providing resources to carry out the mission of the college."
+The applicable value statement is titled Commitment to Faculty and Staff and reads: "Belief in the importance of attracting and retaining an excellent and diverse faculty and staff who collectively create a positive learning environment.
+The college provides professional development of protectively create a commitment to all members of the college community by providing resources to carry out the mission of the college."

 The majority of unit budgets contain funding for faculty and staff to attend conferences and other professional development workshops.
 The college maintains a competitive pool of funds for professional development to support attendance at conferences, workshops and seminars, employee recognition programs, the Leadership Development Program, course tuition reimbursement and other professional development activities.
-The college also allows employees to enroll in one MTC curriculum course per semester free of charge and to enroll in continuing education courses on a space available basis.
+The college also allows employees to enroll in one MTC curriculum course per semester free of charge and to enroll in continuing education courses on a space-available basis.
 The college has also set aside funding for an annual faculty project (a competitive faculty award) and for research grants to support innovative ideas by both faculty and staff.